 The first step to becoming a holistic nurse is to focus on your own self-care.
 Holistic nurses understand that failure to care for themselves reduces their ability to care for others.
 They prioritize learning how to create a healing space within and around themselves.
 Inside that healing space, they share their personal authenticity, caring presence and nursing skills to facilitate the birth, growth, recovery or end-of-life transition with all people who need their care.

 If you need help to focus on your self-care, I suggest you start with my Free Holistic Wellness Assessment.
 It will help you ‘take stock’ of your personal well-being and choose your best priorities for taking action.
 It will also give you a hands-on introduction to applying holistic nursing principles to your own self-care.
 After that, you can feel free to use this assessment in caring for your family, friends, patients and clients, too.

 How to Develop a Holistic Nursing Practice

 I’ve been a holistic nurse for more than 40 years and during that time I’ve helped many other nurses learn about and get certified in holistic nursing.

 After you’ve taken steps to improve your own self-care, the next steps I recommend are to choose holistic nursing CE courses to fulfill your state license renewal requirements.
-Every course on https://HolisticNursingCE.com is approved for both the license renewal in all 50 states AND the qualification to take the holistic nursing specialty certification exam that requires at least 48 CE contact hours.
+Every course on New Directions for Nurses is approved for both the license renewal in all 50 states AND the qualification to take the holistic nursing specialty certification exam that requires at least 48 CE contact hours.